Harry Shipp: Family and personal life

 Shipp is the oldest of four children born to his parents, Terry and Kathleen.
 His younger brother, Michael, played soccer with him at Notre Dame.
 At the end of 2016, Shipp proposed to his long-time girlfriend Maria Kosse, whom he met while at Notre Dame.

+After retiring, Shipp enrolled in Northwestern University's Kellogg School of Management, where he received his Master of Business Administration in June 2022.
+Since then, Shipp works as a consultant for the Boston Consulting Group and lives in the Chicago metropolitan area.